-[†]We would like to thank the workshop participants at Colorado State University, Columbia University, and University of Chicago for their helpful comments.
-Discussions with Kenneth Judd and Madhav Rajan were especially helpful.
+&lt;sup>†We would like to thank the workshop participants at Colorado State University, Columbia University, University of Chicago, and Northwestern University for their helpful comments.
+Discussions with Ronald Dye, Kenneth Judd and Madhav Rajan were especially helpful.
+Che-Lin Su is grateful for financial support from the NSF (award no. SES-0631622)